substack/screen-projected-lines/readme.md

 # example

-In this demo, we will draw a wireframe sphere with an exaggerated sense of depth by multiplying the offset by `p.z`.
+In this demo, we will draw a wireframe sphere with an exaggerated sense of depth by dividing the offset vector by `p.z`.

 [view this demo](https://substack.neocities.org/wireframe_sphere.html)